Revelation: The

 Over the course of the last couple years, I have had on 4 occasions to speak in various places about the joys of small churches.
 In this presbytery, in WV Presbytery but I also had the privilege of addressing Holston Presbytery in TN.
 What a privilege to be able to ‘brag’ on the commitment of a small church.
 You really need to know how unique you are in your willingness to answer the call of God to serve in your communities.
 While we need to be careful of that word ‘proud’ but you should be ‘proud’ of what you have been able to accomplish - because as a small church what we know is that it is not ‘us’, because we couldn’t do these things on our own, God working through us that what we are able to do what is accomplished.
 You have figured out that through God’s faithfulness we are able to accomplish great things in our communities.
 And I’m here to tell you that I hear so often from churches much larger than we are “Oh, we can’t do anything.
 There just isn’t enough of us or we don’t have or we aren’t able because……” Every now and then you need to hear what you and God together have been able to accomplish.

-The Lord did not set his affection on you and choose you because you were more numerous than other peoples, for you were the fewest of all peoples.
+It recalls the words to us God said to Moses and the Hebrews: In Deuteronomy 7: The Lord did not set his affection on you and choose you because you were more numerous than other peoples, for you were the fewest of all peoples.
 Think about what God is saying here.
 God did not put you together as a congregation so you could say - “Look how many of us there is” but God put you together so you could say “Even though there may not be a lot of us, with God’s help and our trust in him, we can do amazing things.”
 All it takes is a love for God, a love for one another, and a willingness to listen for God’s guidance and the work and mission he puts in front of us.

 Sometimes it takes stopping and taking a step back and just spending time remembering those things in the past you have been able to do - and not to lament that ‘we don’t have enough people to do that anymore’ or to think ‘those opportunities are gone’’ - but to say “God helped us do those things” so surely God will help us as we move forward.